Juniper/ukai/doc/installation.md

 Restart keystone

-Copy master’s /etc/keystone/fernet-keys to slave
+Copy master’s /etc/keystone/fernet-keys to slave.

-Note that user & group of fernet-keys should be keystone
+Note that user & group of fernet-keys should be keystone.

 Restart keystone

-# Setup keystone endpoints
+## Setup keystone endpoints

 You can configure keystone endpoint from OpenStack client on master node.
-You can use this simple oneliner. (please replace REGION_NAME, MASTER_IP and SLAVE_IP.
+You can use this simple oneliner.
+(Please replace REGION_NAME, MASTER_IP and SLAVE_IP).

 ```
 keystone endpoint-list | awk '/RegionOne/{print "keystone endpoint-create --publicurl  '\''" $6 "'\'' \